AM311/Cybersecurity_Report/home.md

 ### Installing the Virtual Machines

-This activity requires the set-up of a virtual environment.
+This activity requires the set-up of a virtual environment, in which the following machines need to be installed:
-Any virtualizator can be used

-The following virtual machines are required:

  - **2** VMs running **Windows Server 2012**;
  - **1** VM running **Windows 7**;
  - **1** VM running **Kali Linux**;

-All machines can be installed as virtual machines.
-For doing so, any virtualization software is g
+All machines can be installed as virtual machines; for doing so, any virtualization software is good.
+The vers

 DETTAGLI TECNICI SU CONFIGURAZIONI VIRTUALBOX E VERSIONI SOFTWARE

 RIMANDO A CONFIGURAZIONI COME DA SCENARIO --> CITARE PRINCIPALI MODI PER REALIZZARE LO SCENARIO

-Just for reference, the **VirtualBox** virtualizator has been used for completing this activity.

 ## Let's start Hacking!